ultimaterobotics/uECG_v4_3_all/README.md

 Project is in active development stage, at the current moment we have shared:
  * schematics and PCB design
+ * ECG monitor program based on Node.js, cross-platform
- * ECG monitor program for Linux (outdated: might not work properly and will be replaced with cross-platform version soon)
+ * ECG monitor program for Linux (outdated: might not work properly, please use cross-platform version instead)
  * Firmware for the main unit, rather stable and reliable build.
 Next planned major update will cover better beat detection and more robust bpm processing.
  * Firmware for the base unit that supports uploading uECG firmware via radio
  * Android app with major rework, quite stable now